 “A good traveler has no fixed plans, and is not intent on arriving.”
 Lao Tzu

-Frank is currently working on his fifth book.
+The following is a list of the publisher/editor’s book publications.
 Contributors to NP Journal that have authored works will receive space for advertising their publications.
-The following is a list of his book publications.

 “An unexpected mixture of the creative and the humorous along with engaging insights.
 The collection of 80 essays is interwoven with textures of the biographical, philosophical and ambiguous.
 Why the ambiguous?
 It makes life more interesting.
 The ambiguous has been embedded in the author’s treks, voyages and esoteric studies.”